momentum-cohort-2019-02/w3d3-oo-pig-juanpola/crc.md

-class = player
+class =  CPU
+        - will go against human_player
+        give the cpu a name?

-class = human_player  user)
+class = HumanPlayer(s)  (user)
     - will play the game
-    - will tell the game if they want to hold or roll again
-    - rolls die
+    - rollsdie
+    - choose to Hold
     - will ask for name for each player playing ?

-class = die
+Class = Die
+            - probability
-            - this will be what the player will be playing with.
+            - this will be what the player will play the game with( will be played by the user )
             - also returns the dice
+            - will have 6 sides

-class = score box
+class = ScoreBox

-            -will keep track of the current score for each player
+            - will update each human_player score .
+            - amount of atempts ?
+            - will tell main game when ever human_player or CPU gets to 100

-class = Main Game
+class = MainGame
+            -
             - will run the game
             - will ask for human_player name .
+            - will run the die ?